spydx/equinor-ctf-2024/writeups/web/Shop 6/Iku-toppene/README.md

 }
 ```

-When called from the client, this action will initiate a `POST` request with a `Content-Type` of `multipart/form-data` to the server.
+When called by the client, this action will initiate a `POST` request with a `Content-Type` of `multipart/form-data` to the server.
 A typical request for this might look like the following:

 ```
 POST /login HTTP/2